 "This is a rich and provocative book, with fascinating interview vignettes, candid and suggestive field notes, and myriad quantitative data, all of which illuminate the high school experience and later life histories in novel ways."

 “Ortner’s book is what anthropology is at its best: an exploration of everyday life (whether old or new) and an analysis that uncovers life’s layers of subjective meanings and relations between them.
 Even more exciting, and perhaps more challenging for Ortner, is that New Jersey Dreaming is a book about an anthropologist’s own ‘culture,’ one’s own ‘nativity,’ so to speak.” — Linwood H. Cousins, Journal of the Royal Anthropological Institute

 “Ortner’s engaging ethnography of the class of 1958 lays bare a fascinating slice of recent American life and shows convincingly how it participated in the larger movements of contemporary history.” — William H. Sewell, Jr., American Journal of Sociology

 “Ortner is an accomplished and polished writer.
 The prose is clear and lucid yet vibrant.
 This is not a dry account of data collected and analyzed.
 It is a rendition of a time and place in New Jersey without the nostalgia, but with respect and a certain sense of affection.
 I would recommend this text not only for the professional, but as a teaching volume.
-This is how good ethnography is done.” — Kathleen Shapiro, H-Net Review, H-New Jersey
+This is how good ethnography is done.” — Kathleen Shapiro, H-New Jersey, H-Net Reviews